-RO.RX.144.A v2.0.2024
+RO.RX.144.A v2.0.2025

-- I. 177Lu-PSMA given every 6 weeks for 4-6 cycles is considered medically necessary for individuals with progressive metastatic castration-resistant prostate cancer who meet ALL of the following conditions: - A. Have been treated with 1 or more androgen-receptor pathway inhibitors (ie, enzalutamide and/or abiraterone) - B. Have been treated with 1 or 2 taxane-based regimens - C. Have at least 1 PSMA-positive metastatic lesion and no PSMA-negative lesions on 68Ga-PSMA-11 OR F-18 piflufolastat PSMA PET/CT scan - 1.
+- I. 177Lu-PSMA given every 6 weeks for 6 cycles is considered medically necessary for individuals with progressive metastatic castration-resistant prostate cancer who meet ALL of the following conditions: - A. Have been treated with 1 or more androgen-receptor pathway inhibitors (ie, enzalutamide and/or abiraterone) - B. Have been treated with 1 or 2 taxane-based regimens OR are considered appropriate to delay taxane-based chemotherapy - C. Have at least 1 PSMA-positive metastatic lesion and no PSMA-negative lesions on PSMA PET/CT scan - 1.
 PSMA negative lesions are defined as metastatic disease that lacks PSMA uptake including bone with soft tissue components ≥ 1.0 cm, lymph nodes ≥ 2.5 cm in short axis, solid organ metastases ≥ 1.0 cm in size.